Read-Write/wsync/README.md

 #### Daemon tool

 To run wsync as a daemon, you have first to edit the `~/.wsync/wsync.conf` file.
-In this file you can define several sync rules that wsync will read in order to automatically synchronize your files in the background.
+In this file you can define several sync commands that wsync will read in order to automatically synchronize your files in the background.

 **Examples:**

-	sync = wiredp7://admin:*****@example.org/repo/wsync /home/joe/wsync

-	sync = wiredp7://admin:*****@example.org/repo/wsync /home/joe/wsync 3600
+	sync = -i wiredp7://admin:*****@example.org/repo/wsync -o /home/joe/wsync -I 3600 -R

+	sync = -i wiredp7://admin:*****@example.org/repo/wired -o /home/joe/wired -I 86400 -R

+	sync = -i "wiredp7://admin:*****@example.org/private/My Music" -o "/home/joe/Music/My Music" -I 86400 -R

+**NB:** Wsync supports usage of simple and double quotes to handle whitespaces in both URL and path (this also applies to the command-line mode).

-You can also define running user and group in the `wsync.conf` file, in order to start the program as root (ex: at boot) and let it switch to the user of your choice automatically using `setuid`.
+You can also define running user and group in the `wsync.conf` file, in order to start the program as root (ex: at boot) and let it switch to the user of your choice automatically using `setuid` (experimental).

 Once your rules are defined in the conf file, you have to run wsync with the `-D` argument: